AshenDulsanka/two-factor-authentication-tool/README.md

 - This application uses the <a href="https://github.com/pyauth/pyotp">pyotp</a> library for TOTP generation.
 - The QR code generation is powered by the <a href="https://github.com/lincolnloop/python-qrcode">qrcode</a> library.

+## Purpose

+This project was created for me to learn about Python and Tkinter.
+It serves as a learning tool to understand GUI application development and two factor authentication.

 ## Contributing